renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 # Dnsmasq installation

-We can now very easy add a new virtual host.
+We can now very easily add a new virtual host.
 By creating a subfolder in ~/Development/Sites/, for example, 'testsite', this new website is immediately accessible through the domain name 'testsite.dev'.

 But we need to modify DNS so it resolves to this domain.
 Therefor we install Dnsmasq.